How To Instantly Setup Static File Server In Linux

 Ever wanted to share your files or project over network, but don’t know how to do?
 No worries!
-Here is a simple utility named “serve” to share your files instantly over network.
-This simple utility will instantly turn your system into a static file server, allowing you to serve your files over network.
+Here is a simple utility named “Serve” to share your files instantly over network.
+This simple utility will instantly setup static file server in Linux operating system and allow you to serve your files over local area network.
 You can access the files from any devices regardless of their operating system.
 All you need is a web browser.
-This utility also can be used to serve static websites.
+This utility can also be used to serve static websites.
 It is formerly known as “list” and “micro-list”, but now the name has been changed to “serve”, which is much more suitable for the purpose of this utility.

 Setup Static File Server Using Serve